assemblee-virtuelle/semapps/website/docs/middleware/crypto/migration-service.md

 ### `isMigrated`

-Checks if keys have been migrated to db store by checking if the filesystem contains any keys (usually in the `actors` directory).
+Checks if keys have been migrated to db store by checking if the filesystem's `actorsKeyPairsDir` contains any `.key` or `.key.pub` files (usually in the `actors` directory).

 ##### Parameters